 - Mother or father has family members with inherited disorders

-- Mother is 35 years old or older when you deliver your baby.
+- Mother is 35 years old or older at the child's birth

-- Abnormalities in the pregnancy such as too much or too little serum alpha fetoprotein (AFP).
+- Abnormalities in the pregnancy, such as too much or too little serum

 What Should I Know Before Having Genetic Screening?

-- Exposure to environmental hazards before or during pregnancy (such as x-rays or other radiation; chemicals used at work, home, or with hobbies)
+or other radiation; chemicals used at work, home, or with